 The following herbs are used for relieving constipation in an IBS subtype with their laxative nature:

 Amalaki for IBS

-The Amalaki tree fruit is gown in all over Asia and is very useful in improving digestive health with laxative effect.
+The Amalaki tree fruit is gown in all over Asia and is very useful in improving digestive health with a laxative effect.

 Triphala for IBS

 The Triphala meaning “three fruits” is an herbal supplement composed of Bibhataki tree fruit and Haritaki tree fruit along with Amalaki tree fruit.
-Additionally, with its laxative property, Triphala also reduces abdominal pain, nausea and bloating.
+Additionally, with its laxative property, Triphala also reduces abdominal pain, nausea, and bloating.